mikhailbot/AB-BN-Logo-Mod/README.md

 ## BOM
 Print either the `ab-bn-30-FAN-front-plain.stl` or `ab-bn-30-FAN-front-logo.stl` and appropriate inset piece.
 There are 3 available with difference tolerances (0.1mm - 0.3mm) to get a good fit.

-Assembly is the exact same as the primary AB-BN, just use the new fan front part.# AB-BN-Logo-Mod
+Assembly is the exact same as the primary AB-BN, just use the new fan front part.